KlaBier/klabier.github.io/_posts/2026-05-02-EntraMCPServer_Part1.md

 - Claude identifies the intent and forwards the request via the Anthropic backend to the MCP Server for Enterprise.
 Authentication is handled through the App Registration in Entra ID.

-- Entra ID verifies identity and permissions, Conditional Access Policies, and security policies apply just as they would if you were calling the Graph API directly.
+- Entra ID verifies identity and permissions, just as they would if you were calling the Graph API directly.

 - The MCP Server translates the request into the appropriate Microsoft Graph API call, retrieves the data from your tenant, and returns it to Claude.